warmpotato333/probabilistic_plugging/PDE_ODE_fitting/PDE_src/PDE_README.md

-Codes for running the PDE model are in the HPC folder.
+- Codes for running the PDE model are in the HPC folder.
+- PDE_HPC_run.m is the code for running the simulation
+- LW_PRE2012_RHS_S123_Jul2025.m contains the function that performs integration for the PDE model